Masao Inoue (wrestler): Pro Wrestling Noah (2000–present)

-Pro Wrestling Noah

 Inoue was a founding member of the Dark Agents stable along with Akitoshi Saito and Takashi Sugiura.
 He would be second-in-command to Saito.
 Inoue generally spent his time near the bottom card, not receiving very many high-profile matches.
 After several years of struggling to make it up the card, Inoue and seven other NOAH wrestlers were given a huge opportunity in late March and early April 2006 to main event a Tokyo Nippon Budokan event.
 GHC Heavyweight Champion Jun Akiyama proposed a tournament to determine his next challenger.
 Inoue shocked many wrestling fans by beating rookie Shuhei Taniguchi, Takuma Sano, and finally stablemate Akitoshi Saito to win the tournament.
 Inoue faced Akiyama in an emotional match and lasted over 23 minutes before falling to the wrist-clutch exploder.
 Through this tournament win and his subsequent hard-fought match against Akiyama, Inoue greatly improved his stock in the company.

 Inoue took part in another number one contender tournament through August and early September 2007, however, Inoue did not make it out of his five-person block winning only one match via forfeit against Takeshi Rikio.
 While Inoue throughout the majority of 2007 and 2008 was featured only in multi-man tag team matches, on December 23 and 24 he took part in another tournament, this simply titled 'The Tournament' which consisted of matches contested to a ten-minute time limit where, if the time limit was met, the matches would be decided by a five-person judge panel.
 Inoue defeated Kentaro Shiga, Yoshinobu Kanemaru, Yoshihiro Takayama, and Takuma Sano, all matches that went the time limit and were decided in Inoue's favor by the judges, before facing off with stable mate Saito in a rematch of the 2006 title tournament.
 In this tournament, Saito came out on top defeating Inoue in a 5-0 judges' clean sweep.